Use Case: ETL / Periodic Data Collection¶

 Then three months later the vendor changes their column names.
 Or adds a subfolder.
 Or the SFTP credentials rotate.
 Or you need to add a second vendor with a slightly different format.
 The custom logic accumulates.

-Bundlebase flips the model.
-Instead of custom logic that knows about SFTP internals and then hands data to downstream consumers, you define the source once in a bundle.
+With Bundlebase, you define the source once in a bundle.
 The bundle knows how to fetch; downstream systems just call bb.open().
-The upstream plumbing is isolated in one place and the downstream interface never changes.
+The upstream plumbing is isolated in one place and the downstream interface stays the same.

 The scenario¶